PicoAudio2: Temporal Controllable Text-to-Audio Generation with Natural Language Description: Temporally-Aligned Data Curation

 \subsection{Real Data}

 For real data where audio and TCC are already available, we first use LLMs to extract single-event descriptions from TCC.
-Then, the TAG model~\cite{xu2024towards} is employed to detect the timestamps of corresponding events, thereby associating single-event descriptions with timestamps to form TDC.
-However, we observe that the TAG model is still limited in some scenarios: 1) inaccuracy arises when multiple events overlap; 2) the model may fail to detect any occurrences of event descriptions in TCC in certain audio clips.
+These descriptions are then timestamped with the TAG model~\cite{xu2024towards}, associating single-event descriptions with temporal occurrence to form TDC.
+However, we observe that the TAG model exhibits certain limitations: 1) inaccuracy when multiple events overlap; 2) occasionally fails to detect events mentioned in the TCC.
 Therefore, to ensure timestamp accuracy, we filter out samples with timestamp overlaps or omissions, retaining only well-curated data as temporally strong data.
-In addition, the original datasets are also treated as temporally coarse data, with only the audio and corresponding TCC (i.e., original captions) used during training.
+In addition, the original audio-TCC pairs are retained as temporally weak data and used during training to enhance generalization.